 A summary of the exploration activities for the Company follows, as well as a description of other corporate activities.
 These summaries include some discussion of management's future exploration plans.
 The reader is cautioned that actual results, performance or achievements may be materially different from those implied or expressed in these statements.
-The Company's exploration programs are subject to change from time to time, based on the analysis of results and changing corporate priorities and exploration targets.
+The Company's exploration programs are subject to change from time to time, based on the analysis of results and changing corporate priorities, exploration targets and funding considerations.